How to Secure and Optimize Claude's Code Implementation with TensorFlow 2.x

 x = Embedding(input_dim=vocab_size, output_dim=embedding_dim)(inputs)

-# LSTM layers for sequence processing
+# LSTM layers with dropout for both performance and security

 x = LSTM(units=lstm_units, return_sequences=True)(x)